+Fertilization is one of the most important parts of healthy lawn care.
 Among the nutrients most needed in lawn growth, potassium is considered one of the “big three” with nitrogen and phosphorus.
 Also known by its scientific symbol, K, potassium makes lawns resistant to weeds and disease, while improving overall health.

 Potassium also provides the following benefits:

 - Develops the stems and leaves of plants: Potassium helps the photosynthesis process, which is what plants go through to create glucose, their main source of energy, through sunlight and other nutrients.

 - Creates resistance against disease: Potassium is an all-in-all health booster that helps your lawn better resist harsh weather and drought.
 Potash, an element found in fertilizers, can improve your lawn’s resistance to grass and soil diseases.

 - Strengthens cell walls: Strong cell walls help plants retain nutrients and last longer through the seasons.
 It also helps retain enough moisture when waters run temporarily dry.